Mentoring

 Topics might include:

-– Deciding to go to grad school, apply for research funding, pursue a career in academia, or leave academia for a career in industry.
-To-date, I’ve been awarded over a quarter of a million dollars in funding for my research from top universities in Canada, the US, and the UK; taught classes at the university level to both undergraduate and graduate students; presented at numerous conferences and colloquia; produced three successful, federally funded grant applications; and signed a book deal.
-My experiences, moreover, extend from the social sciences and humanities to STEM fields.
+– Deciding to go to grad school, apply for research funding, work in academia, or pursue a career in industry.
+To-date, I’ve been awarded over a quarter of a million dollars in funding for my research from top universities in Canada, the US, and the UK; taught classes at the university level to both undergraduate and graduate students; produced three successful, federally funded first-author grant applications; and signed a book deal.

-– Navigating a career change.
-Despite earning offers of admission to some of the top PhD programs in English literary scholarship in the world — to the University of Cambridge, for example, and to the University of Oxford — I chose, instead, to take a gap year after completing my M.A. at McGill and to apply to a new set of PhD programs in an entirely different discipline.
-I’ve since earned a STEM-based PhD in Information Science.
+– Navigating a significant career change.
+Despite earning offers of admission to some of the top PhD programs in English literary scholarship in the world — to the University of Cambridge, for example, and to the University of Oxford — I chose, instead, to take a gap year after completing my M.A. at McGill University and to apply to a new set of PhD programs in an entirely different discipline.
+I’ve since earned a PhD in Information Science and am proud to be a woman in STEM.